CarcinogenSDA/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_speedrun.md

-# Resident Evil HD Remaster - Jill Bad Ending (any%) Speedrun Guide
+# Resident Evil HD Remaster - Jill Normal Mode Bad Ending (any%) Speedrun Guide

 ## Overview

-This guide covers the Jill Bad Ending (any%) route for Resident Evil HD Remaster on Steam.
+This guide covers the Jill Normal Mode Bad Ending (any%) route for Resident Evil HD Remaster on Steam.
+This run is played on "Out of the Box" game settings.
 The bad ending requires: not rescuing Chris from his cell, Barry dying earlier in the game, and the mansion not being destroyed.

 **Category**: Any% Bad Ending
 **Character**: Jill Valentine
 **Platform**: Steam

-**Key Route Differences from Best Ending:**
+**Key Route Characteristics:**
-- Skip saving Richard (let him die to Yawn)
+- Say NO to Barry in caves (causes his death, and you pick up Barry's .44 Magnum)
-- Say NO to Barry in caves (causes his death)
+- Don't rescue Chris from lab cell (avoid picking up MO Discs)
-- Don't rescue Chris from lab cell
+- More aggressive/optimized routing with a very direct route toward the end.
-- More aggressive/optimized routing with skips
+- No usage of Rocket Launcher or Samurai Edge.

 ---